ARTIST OF THE WEEK

 Social development in art and design is important and we achieve this through open dialogue

 and discussion about the process of making and evaluating works of art.
 Group work and class discussions allow students to build confidence when using specialist vocabulary.
-We encourage independent thinking that will enable students to develop their ideas and intentions and express these in an appropriate manner.
+We encourage independent thinking that will enable students to develop their ideas and intentions and properly express them.

 self-confidence and belief in their abilities.